Being able to cuddle her hedgehog was very important for my daughter. She wanted to form a bond with her hedgehog and be

 Do Hedgehogs get stressed from cuddling?

 Watch out for the tell-tale signs of stress when trying to cuddle a hedgehog and try to limit the effects of stress by putting your hedgehog back into their cage to relax.
 The signs for stress as said earlier can include intense wriggling and trying to get away, to green poop (food isn’t digested properly), to intense hissing and biting.

 Getting a bond with your hedgehog to be able to cuddle them takes effort to build and time.
 It shouldn’t be rushed and above all your hedgehog’s health must come first.

-Do African Pygmy Hedgehogs bond with their owners?
-Yes, pygmy hedgehogs can bond with their owner but you have to be patient as they are not like a traditional pet such as a cat or a dog.
+Do hedgehogs bond with their owners?
+Yes, hedgehogs can bond with their owner but you have to be patient as they are not like a traditional pet such as a cat or a dog.

-Do African Pygmy Hedgehogs bite?
+Do hedgehogs bite?
 They can bite if they feel threatened and many people get bitten because they fail to take simple steps to ensure they don’t get bitten.